Predictive coding

 In neuroscience, predictive coding (also known as predictive processing) is a theory of brain function which postulates that the brain is constantly generating and updating a "mental model" of the environment.
 According to the theory, such a mental model is used to predict input signals from the senses that are then compared with the actual input signals from those senses.
-With the rising popularity of representation learning, the theory is being actively pursued and applied in machine learning and related fields.

-The phrase 'predictive coding' is also used in several other disciplines such as signal-processing technologies and law in loosely-related or unrelated senses.
+Predictive coding is member of a wider set of theories that follow the Bayesian brain hypothesis.